beastsaber/bsaber/src/collections/posts/totalbs-interview-with-droobix.md

   }
 </style>

-Whether you're new to the community or a seasoned player, you probably know of TheGoodBoi for their classic [Up & Down](https://beatsaver.com/maps/11cf8) Noodle Extensions map which had garnered over 13,000+ upvotes by the time of this interview!
+Whether you're new to the community or a seasoned player, you probably know of Droobix (formerly known as TheGoodBoi) for their classic [Up & Down](https://beatsaver.com/maps/11cf8) Noodle Extensions map which had garnered over 13,000+ upvotes by the time of this interview!

 They also have a [new version](https://beatsaver.com/maps/2c2f4) that they collabed with SuperMemer417 which has received over 1,700 upvotes!